bgoonz/Cheat-Sheets/src/pages/posts/bash.md

 ---
 title: Bash
 excerpt: >-
   Variables are how programming and scripting languages represent data.
-A variable is nothing more than a label, a name assigned to a location or set of locations in computer memory holding an item of data.

-Variables appear in arithmetic operations and manipulation of quantities, and in string parsing.
+A variable is nothing more than a label, a name assigned to a location or set of locations in computer memory holding an item of data.Variables appear in arithmetic operations and manipulation of quantities, and in string parsing.
 date: '2021-11-27'
 thumb_img_path: images/bash.png
 thumb_img_alt: Hikers on the trail